-- During his "Squirty Play" (Let's Play-style playthrough) of Zen Fish Simulator, he mused first whether he was 'on some secret drug [..] like some government shady psychotropic test', then whether he was trapped in a Jacob's Ladder-style dying hallucination and was really 'on a stretcher in Vietnam or something'.
+- During their "Squirty Play" (Let's Play-style playthrough) of Zen Fish Simulator, they mused first whether they were 'on some secret drug [..] like some government shady psychotropic test', then whether they were trapped in a Jacob's Ladder-style dying hallucination and was really 'on a stretcher in Vietnam or something'.

-- Alternated between devolving into child-like gibberish ("it's bad time game, game bad!") and scenery-chewing ranting in his review of Contra: Rogue Corps, which he describes as being the antithesis of a Contra title.
+- Alternated between devolving into child-like gibberish ("it's bad time game, game bad!") and scenery-chewing ranting in their review of Contra: Rogue Corps, which they describe as being the antithesis of a Contra title.
 Admittedly, this was a Konami title made after the departure of Hideo Kojima, which automatically makes it a something of Berserk Button for Sterling.

 - Parodied by Josh Scorcher when reviewing the My Little Pony: Friendship Is Magic episode "Magical Mystery Cure".
 After witnessing Alicorn Twilight, he went utterly apeshit, screaming, banging his locker, sobbing under a Shower of Angst, but in the end of it, he suddenly calms down and declares, "I'm OK with this."

 - An inversion of this parody happens when he found out about the development of Hyrule Warriors: He Squees so hard at the joy of two of his favorite series crossing over, but then calmly says in the end "It's going to suck because it's not a true Zelda game."
 He had to put a disclaimer that the last part is a joke.